zauberzeug/SimpleLocation/README.md

     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />

-Set a context (must be an `Activity`) for your `SimpleLocationManager`, f.e. in `OnCreate()` of your `MainActivity`:
+Set a context for your `SimpleLocationManager`, f.e. in `OnCreate()` of your `MainActivity`:

     SimpleLocationManager.SetContext(this);

-In case the device's location settings are disabled, the user gets informed by a system dialog.
+In case the device's location settings are disabled, the user gets informed by a system dialog (only available when your context is an `Activity`).
 If the user enables location settings this way and you want to automatically get location updates, you must call `HandleResolutionResultForLocationSettings` in your `Activity`'s `OnActivityResult` and pass the request code and result code.

     protected override void OnActivityResult(int requestCode, Result resultCode, Intent data) {
         simpleLocationManager.HandleResolutionResultForLocationSettings(requestCode, resultCode);
         ...
     }

+**Using background location:** Works out of the box now.
+Your context no longer needs to be an `Activity`.
+You can use SimpleLocationManager in a `Service` now.

 ### iOS
 **Important:** Currently SimpleLocation only works on iOS 8 or higher.